The Benefits of Review Management

-It is fair to say that garnering reviews is essential for any business today and should be thought of as being automatic in building out your marketing and business growth strategies.
+It is fair to say that garnering reviews is essential for any business today and should be thought of as automatic in building out your marketing and business growth strategies.
 Referrals and loyalty programs turn your happiest customers into advocates for your brand.
 It is also fair to say that generating reviews and referrals should be automatic for well-run businesses.
-When executed well, a strong customer review strategy will lead to referrals by giving customers the feeling that you are listening to their needs by developing and fostering a connection with your brand.
+When executed well, a strong customer review strategy will lead to referrals by giving customers the feeling that you listen to their needs by developing and fostering a connection with your brand.

 Generating reviews and referrals not only fosters growth and loyalty, but they allow you to identify and address angry customers by ensuring that they are communicated within a timely fashion.
 According to a study done by Bazaarvoice, 7 in 10 people said that merely responding to bad reviews is likely to change the initial perception and could potentially turn those upset into loyal customers.